mnaberez/vc1541dos/README.md

 Martin Hoffman-Vetter is [credited](https://www.forum64.de/index.php?thread/106364-1541er-interface-f%C3%BCr-cbm8032-mystery-eprom/&postID=1742166#post1742166) by Sven for noticing that the IEC routines in the ROM are nearly identical to those in the C64 KERNAL, which greatly simplified disassembly.

 I created my own disassembly to investigate the unanswered questions and to have a relocatable source that could be changed or improved.
 I started from the ROM binary using my [`m740dasm`](https://github.com/mnaberez/m740dasm) disassembler.
-My primary reference materials were the book "Programming the PET/CBM" by Raeto West, the original C64 KERNAL source code from CBM, and some of my past PET/CBM disassemblies.
+My primary reference materials were "Programming the PET/CBM" by Raeto West, "The Complete Commodore Inner Space Anthology" by Karl J.H.
+Hildon, the original C64 KERNAL source code from CBM, and some of my past PET/CBM disassemblies.

 ## License